LuckboxGG/logger-factory/README.md

 This example creates a LoggerFactory instance of log level `info`, and that instance is used to create two Logger instances with `Classname` and `Classname2` prefixes respectively.

+### LoggerFactory methods

+- `create({ logLevel })` - Creates a Logger instance with the provided log level.
+List of supported log levels is provided below in this README.

 ### Log levels

 The following log levels are supported, listed from least verbose to the most verbose: